bartosz-antosik/vscode-spellright/README.md

 `spellright.ignoreWords: []`

-Words ignored by in spelling.
-Usually contains words which are considered misspelled by the main spelling engine but should be ignored/treated as spelled correctly by the extension.
+Words ignored in spelling.
+Usually contains words which are considered misspelled by the main spelling engine but should be ignored/consider as spelled correctly by the extension.
+Words on the list are compared case insensitive.

 `spellright.ignoreRegExps: []`

 Regular expressions ignored in spelling.
-Allows to ignore generalized misspelled expressions.
+Allows to ignore/consider as spelled correctly generalized expressions.
+Works after separating word using language parsers in the same place where spelling engine is consulted and ignoreWords checked.
+Regular expressions have to be in double quoted format.
+That is backslash has to be quoted as well e.g.: `"/(\\\\.?)(gif|png)/g"` to ignore file extensions like `".gif"` and `".png"`.

 ## Known Issues